The key ingredients of liquid Marseille soap

 While liquid Marseille soap is praised for its minimalist composition, some manufacturers sometimes add fragrances or additives.
 These additions are made with respect for tradition, and aim to enrich the sensory experience without compromising the soap's original virtues.
 Natural essences, such as lavender or verbena, evoke the spirit of Provence, transporting the user to the heart of flowery fields under the Midi sun.
 However, these fragrances remain discreet and blend harmoniously with the basic formula.

 In keeping with our ecological approach and concern for the skin's well-being, selected additives, such as vegetable glycerine, provide extra moisturizing and softness.
-These ingredients are rigorously chosen for their quality and compatibility with the Marseille soap philosophy, which advocates a return to basics: simplicity, effectiveness and naturalness.
+These ingredients are rigorously selected for their quality and compatibility with the Marseille soap philosophy, which advocates a return to basics: simplicity, effectiveness and naturalness.

 It's important to stress that these aromatic or enriched variants must not overshadow the very essence of Marseille soap: a pure product, devoid of superfluous chemical substances.
 So, when it comes to any additives or fragrances in your Liquid Marseille Soap, always choose those whose origin is transparent and whose integration meets stricteco-responsibility criteria.